 Are you looking to get into the craft beverage industry?
 Not sure if you want to start your own operation, contract with an existing brewery/distillery, production volume, what insurance is needed and a million other questions.
 I can work with you, filter ideas and make sure you go on a track that makes the most sense based on goals and expertise.

 The Brewers/Distillers Roundtable

-We are the premiere learning organization for small and mid-size craft breweries/distilleries.
+We are the premiere learning organization for start up and young craft breweries/distilleries.
 We focus on all facets of owning, operating and running a brewery/distillery.
 Our goal is to learn from each other’s wins and losses to arrive at best practices for your business.
 Membership is only open to brewery/distillery owners or management level employees.
 We discuss high level issues such as but not limited to Distribution, Inventory Management, Growth, Supplies, Equipment, Event Strategy, Employee Issues and other topics your group want to discuss.
 Legislative and Guild discussions are excluded.

 The group is run by Brian P Boak, (past owner of BOAKS Beer)